Firmsconsulting

 5 – Place enough facts in the email for the recipients to make a decision.
 This way there are no to-and-from emails which create an annoying email trail.
 Write just enough details for the recipients to understand the reasons for the change but not so much that there are unnecessary details.

-The style you use in writing a professional email can differ, but always write clearly, consider your colleagues time and ensure they know how to respond to the email.
+The style you use in writing an effective email can differ, but always write clearly and concisely consider.
 This will show you are a person of action.

 Six ways to enhance your personal style